History of the University of Missouri: Modern Mizzou

 In 1962, the University of Missouri became the "University of Missouri–Columbia," the flagship campus of the newly created University of Missouri System, with additional campuses in Rolla, Kansas City, and St. Louis.
 Today the Columbia campus ranks number one among institutions in the Association of American Universities for growth in federally funded research over the last ten years.
 Mizzou is a member of the Southeastern Conference and is the only school in the state with all of its sports in the NCAA Division I-A, the nations highest level of college sports.
 MU has over a quarter million living alumni worldwide.

 In 1970, students upset with the killing of four students at Kent State University stormed Chancellor Schwada's office and, for a short time, took over campus.
 Classes were dismissed and staff were sent home.
 It was around this same time that Peace Park was dedicated near the journalism school as a permanent monument for the promotion of peace and remembrance.

 In 1978, Barbara Uehling became MU's third chancellor and the first woman to lead a major state university in the country.

 Following the 2015 University of Missouri protests, the chancellor and System president resigned, amid racial complaints by students.

 Presidents and chancellors

 Each campus of the University of Missouri System is led by a chancellor, who reports to the president of the UM System.
 Prior to the formation of the system in 1963, the Columbia campus and its offshoot in Rolla were led directly by the president and the position of chancellor did not exist.
-See University of Missouri System#Presidents for a list of presidents from 1963–present.
+See List of presidents of the University of Missouri System for a list of presidents from 1963–present.
 This list does not include interim presidents or chancellors.
 John Lathrop is the only president or chancellor to have served separate terms.